Xi'an Incident: Chiang's arrest

 Zhang's residence in Xi'an, where he made the decision to arrest Chiang.

 Chiang and his entourage drove from Luoyang to Xi'an on 4 December 1936, in order to make preparations for another assault on the Communists.
 By this time he was aware through intelligence reports that Zhang had been collaborating with the Communists, but he did not realize that he was in any actual danger.
 Chiang believed that he could convince Zhang to join his sixth encirclement campaign in earnest.
 He stayed at the Huaqing Pool complex, an ancient resort located in the town of Lintong, about 10 miles outside Xi'an.
 Chiang's associates were staying in the city of Xi'an itself, in the newly built Western Capital Hotel.
 Zhang, Yang, and Chiang met to discuss policy but once again reached an impasse.
 Chiang shouted at Zhang that "I am the Generalissimo; I do not err; I am China; and China cannot do well without me!"
-On 9 December, Chiang threatened Zhang and Yang that if they did not attack the Communists, he would remove them from command and have their forces reassigned to distant provinces.
+On 9 December, Chiang threatened Zhang and Yang that if they did not attack the Communists, he would remove them from command and have their forces reassigned to distant southern provinces.
 Historian Rana Mitter suggests that the risk of losing his command may have been the final straw that confirmed Zhang's intention to launch a coup.
 The meeting was interrupted by the arrival in Lintong of tens of thousands of students demonstrating for a united front.
 (Note: Estimates of the size of the crowd vary.
 Yang gives it at 20,000, Pantsov says over 10,000.)
 Chiang demanded that Zhang disperse the crowd or he would have his guards open fire on them.
 Zhang promised the students "a definite reply in action within one week."

 The room where Chiang Kai-shek stayed in the Wujianting (五間廳, 'five-room pavilion'), part of the Huaqing Pool complex, and a bullet hole left by the firefight.